newsuk/times-release-notifications/README.md

 * `GIT_HASH` - The commit hash of the build, must be tagged!
 * `PROJECT_NAME` - The project name
 * `RELEASED_BY` - The user who released
-* `SLACK_WEBHOOK_URL` - The slack webhook url for the appropriate channel to post to
+* `SLACK_URL_RELEASE` - The slack webhook url for the appropriate channel to post to
+* `GITHUB_TOKEN_RELEASE` - The GitHub personal access token with read access to this repo!

 ### TeamCity

 For TeamCity, use the following as a guide to how to set up the environment variables.

-This will vary from project to project.
+These will vary from project to project:

 ```
 GIT_REPO_URL      %dep.<Project>.vcsroot.url%